Mia-Dan/SimpleCalculator/README.md

 # SimpleCalculator
 This is a simple calculator that currently supports operators like "+-*/()".
 A simple graphic user interface is available, also.

-### Tags
-Java, Stack, Reverse Polish Notation, GUI.
+Tags:Java, Stack, Reverse Polish Notation, GUI.

 ## Test Environment
 Java SE build 1.8.0_181-b13